Can a collection agency sue you in Canada? The short answer is yes, and it could go something like this:

 How Long Can a Collection Agency Collect on a Debt in Canada?

 Technically, debt collection can continue indefinitely (as long as it doesn’t constitute harassment, which is prohibited as per the Fair Debt Collection Practices Act of Canada).
 However, Canadian legislation sets a statute of limitations in Ontario and other provinces regarding the amount of time a creditor has to sue you.
 In Canada, the time starts from the acknowledgment of the debt—not necessarily the last payment date.
-Although, making such a payment can be a form of acknowledging the debt.
+However, making such a payment can be a form of acknowledging the debt.

 Here is a list of time frames in which a debt collection agency can sue you based on province: